Chapter 2.38

 (2) Commissions:

-(a) Agricultural Policy Advisory Commission,
+(a) Agricultural Policy Advisory Commission;

-(b) Arts Commission,
+(b) Arts Commission;

-(c) Civil Service Commission,
+(c) Civil Service Commission;

-(d) Fish and Wildlife Advisory Commission,
+(g) Fish and Wildlife Advisory Commission;

-(f) Parks and Recreation Commission,
+(j) Parks and Recreation Commission;

-(3) Committees: Environmental Review Committee.
+(2) Using information not readily available to the general public, gained in the course of service to the commission, for private gain or advantage, or for the gain or advantage of another.
 [Ord.
+5440 § 1, 2023; Ord.
 5279 § 8, 2018; Ord.
 5024 § 1, 2008; Ord.
 4776 § 1, 2004; Ord.
 4573 § 1, 1999; Ord.
 4541 § 1, 1999; Ord.
 3495 § 1, 1984; Ord.
 2677, 1979; Ord.
 2455, 1977; Ord.
 2398, 1977; Ord.
 2195, 1975; prior code § 3.01.085].

 2.38.280 Noncompliance—Penalty.